Family, Friends and 10-Year-Old Battling Cancer Take to Social Media, Gets Very Special Treat at Golden 1 Center

-SACRAMENTO – 10-year-old Addison Crory, was diagnosed with cancer in January.
-However, this Saturday night is one she will never forget; she made it to the Golden 1 Center to see Maroon 5 and she was especially excited to see Adam Levine.
+SACRAMENTO – Ten-year-old Addison Crory was diagnosed with cancer in January.
+However, this Saturday night is one she will never forget.

+She made it to the Golden 1 Center to see Maroon 5 and she was especially excited to see Adam Levine.

 “She was so excited and full of life,” said Chris Crory, Addison's mom.